-To confirm the precision of the geological interpretation, modelling, grade interpolation etc. the block model grades are checked against the actual measured results from the processing plant.
+To confirm the precision of the geological interpretation, modelling, grade interpolation etc., the block model grades are checked against the actual measured results from the processing plant.
 Reconciliation is carried out every month.
-For the annual report of reserves and resources the reconciliation is compiled from an aggregation of 12 months and presented over a 10 year period in Table 13 below.
+For the annual summary report of Mineral Reserves and Mineral Resources the reconciliation is compiled from an aggregation of 12 months.